OpenProteinAI/openprotein-docs/src/prots2prot-tutorial-page.md

 In their work, Russ et al. fit a model that scores and generates sequences specifically for the chorismate mutase family.

 Prots2prot generalizes to all families, meaning that in just a few clicks, you can score and generate sequences not only for chorismate mutase, but also for __any protein family__ you are interested in, simply by defining a suitable prompt!

-To find out more about generating sequences, head over to the tutorial on [Generating libraries using Prots2prot]().

 :::